Graphixa/FontGet/docs/help.md

 # FontGet Commands Reference

-This document provides a comprehensive overview of all FontGet commands, their purpose, and usage examples.
+This document provides a comprehensive overview of all FontGet commands, their Purpose, and usage examples.

 ---

 ## Core Commands

 ### `add`

-**Purpose**: Install fonts from various sources (Google Fonts, Font Squirrel, Nerd Fonts)
+**Purpose:** Install fonts from various sources (Google Fonts, Font Squirrel, Nerd Fonts)

-**Why it matters**: Core functionality - this is what users use to get fonts
+**Subcommands:** None (takes font name or ID as argument)

-**Subcommands**: None (takes font name or ID as argument)
+#### Examples:

 ```bash
 # Install from any available source